Continuous-variable quantum repeaters based on bosonic error-correction and teleportation: architecture and applications: Conclusions

 \section{Conclusions}

-In this article, we proposed a deterministic CV QR architecture based on GKP states to enable the distribution of CV quantum states over long distances.
-It is shown that the proposed QR architecture based on GKP QEC can significantly reduce the additive errors caused by a lossy bosonic channel.
-In our study, we showed that the QR architecture based on GKR QEC and teleportation outperforms direct one-way transmission when the squeezing level is higher than 15 dB.
+In this article, we proposed a deterministic CV QR architecture based on \BH{optical} GKP states to enable the distribution of CV quantum states over long distances. \BH{The proposed QR architecture based on GKP QEC obviates the needs for quantum memories and thereby remarkably reduces the burden on quantum information storage; moreover, it significantly suppresses the additive errors caused by a lossy bosonic channel}.
+In our study, we showed that the \BH{optical} QR architecture based on GKR QEC and teleportation outperforms direct one-way transmission when the squeezing level is higher than 15 dB.
 The proposed QR architecture is applied to improve the performance of EA communication, QI and CV-QKD.
-Once GKP state with sufficient squeezing becomes available, the proposed QR architecture will enable CV quantum states to be faithfully transmitted over unprecedented distances, thereby making a large stride forward in the development of quantum technology.
+Once \BH{optical} GKP states with sufficient squeezing become available, the proposed QR architecture will enable CV quantum states to be faithfully transmitted over unprecedented distances, thereby making a large stride forward in the development of quantum technology.

 \ack This research is supported by National Science Foundation Grant No. ECCS-1920742, CCF-1907918, and No. EEC-1941583, and Defense Advanced Research Projects Agency (DARPA) under Young Faculty Award (YFA) Grant No. N660012014029.